-A majority of our shareholders have approved, on an advisory basis, the executive compensation of our named executive officers (Say-on-Pay), since the inception by us of an advisory vote regarding the executive compensation of our named executive officer.
+A majority of our shareholders have approved, on an advisory basis, the executive compensation of our named executive officers (Sayon-Pay), since the inception by us of an advisory vote regarding the executive compensation of our named executive officer.
 In 2019, we received 62.4% support on our advisory Say-on-Pay vote.
 Following that vote, we increased our shareholder outreach efforts on topics including executive compensation and our management structure, and we initiated communications with certain institutional shareholders to better understand the reasons behind certain votes and address any shareholder concerns.
 In addition, to improve our ability to reach smaller investors, we have engaged an additional third-party investor relations firm to assist with, among other things, continuing shareholder engagement.
 The Company intends to continue engaging directly with shareholders on these topics.

-Elements of Our Executive Compensation and How Each Relates to Our Overall Compensation Objectives
+Elements of Our Executive Compensation and How Each Relates to Our Overall Compensation Objectives employers in our industry and intended to provide incentives and reward Mr. Faulkingham for his contributions to the Company.

 Mr. Faulkingham's employment agreement provides that his annual compensation is to be paid through a combination of a base salary and an annual cash bonus.
-Both elements are designed to be competitive with comparable employers in our industry and intended to provide incentives and reward Mr. Faulkingham for his contributions to the Company.
+Both elements are designed to be competitive with comparable